PadillaBraulio/mongodb_aws/README.md

 $ rm lambda.zip
 $ zip -r lambda.zip .
 ```
-Upload the zip file to the **main bucket** and save the name of the file on s3 bucket, this will be used on the cloudformation.
+Upload the zip file to the **main bucket** and save the name of the file on s3 bucket (make sure it is public), this will be used on the cloudformation.

 # Cloudformation
 First we need to create the aws infraestructure to deploy the mongo replicaset.